augcampos/1p-connector/README.md

 ## 1p-connector

-Lightweight connector that uses 1Password Server items to drive SSH, SCP, RSYNC and SFTP sessions.
+Lightweight bash script connector that uses 1Password Server items to drive SSH, SCP, RSYNC and SFTP sessions.

 This tool fetches connection data (host, user, SSH key or password) from 1Password via the 1Password CLI and runs the requested remote command using the appropriate authentication method.